 Energy-saving LED light bulbs use up to a tenth of the energy of normal incandescent bulbs and can last twenty times longer.
 Turning off lights in empty rooms and outside lights at bed-time saves energy too.
 Read more...

 Energy has been used to make and transport every item that we buy.
 By reducing the amount we consume, or buying second-hand, we can reduce our carbon footprint.
 Try to repair things rather than replace them, and give away or sell things you no longer need.
 Read more...

 Rain water is free but energy is spent on making it fit to drink, piping it to our homes, heating it, and disposing of it afterwards.
-You can save water and energy by taking (non-power) showers instead of baths and only using your washing machine and dishwasher when full.
-Ask Southern Water (0845 270 0845) to fit a free water meter so you can see how much you’re using.
+You can save water and energy by taking (non-power) showers instead of baths and only using your washing machine and dishwasher when full (unless they can weigh the load and only use water accordingly).
+Ask Southern Water to fit a free water meter so you can see how much you’re using.
 Read more...

 You can do even more to reduce climate change by encouraging others to follow your example.
 Also, in today’s consumer-driven society, every purchasing decision you make influences the manufacturer and retailer, so buy green products and support businesses that are trying to reduce their carbon footprints.
 We are all citizens as well as consumers, so you might decide it is time to get more involved in political campaigning.
 Lobby for a climate change policy at your workplace, school or college, or join a campaigning environmental group.
 Read more...